harishrongala/ComputerUsageLogger/README.md

 * Foreground window's process name
 * Foreground window's title

 It creates a log (.txt) file with current system date as it's name, like **Thursday, January 4,2018.txt**.
-If file exists, it would be opened to append the data.
+If the file exists, it would be opened in the append mode.
 Say, you're watching a video on YouTube in Google Chrome at 10:00 AM in the morning.
 This application would save that activity as follows

 > chrome # Your tab's title # 10:00:21 AM